QinghangLiu/QinghangLiu.github.io/_pages/about.md

 ![MPC](../assets/tinywow_74e45d2ce8ffd2fc072c76c5c7fd8f1d_72691863 (1).gif)

 Now I am trying to design an RL algorithm to generate better pdf trajectories and make the algorithm more generalized.
-I have made some progress in construct a trajectory for Guassian distribution.
+I have made some progress in constructing a trajectory for Guassian distribution.
 I will continue this work in the future.
 ![hh](../assets/tinywow_Adaptive DOC PRM_72718372.gif)